 If particular services in your store lead to showrooming, consider offering the service itself as a product.

 For instance: even if a parent has gotten a gift card to a non-local online retailer, they may want to try on baby carriers first.
-They may even feel embarrassed about coming into your store to try on, but not know how else to deal with it.
+They may even feel embarrassed about coming into your store to try on when they know they will purchase elsewhere.
 If you have a particularly skilled baby carrier expert and/or cloth diapering expert, etc., you can hang a menu of services in the store.

 “Our Awesome Store has the following services available to all customers. $xx fitting fee for baby carriers (can be applied toward the purchase of any full-price in-store carrier). $xx Cloth Diaper Consulting (can be applied toward) ….”
 And so on.